AmineDjeghri/awesome-os-setup/README.md

 - If it's your wifi: split your WiFi into 2 access points, one for 5Ghz and the other for 2.4Ghz.
 After that make your PC connect to the 5Ghz one only
 - If it's not your wifi but you have an ethernet port, you can always buy a router( example HONOR ROUTER 3 WIFI 6) and you will have your own private network and can split the wifi into 2 access points like i mentionnned it in the section above.
 ### More
- - task manager -> startup -> deactivate software that you don't want it to run at startup ( do the same in ccleaner)
+ - <ins>Deactivate startup programs</ins>:task manager -> startup -> deactivate software that you don't want it to run at startup ( do the same in ccleaner)
- - windows partition: use the windows partition integrated software to create , delete or format partitions
+ - <ins>Windows partition</ins>: use the windows partition integrated software to create , delete or format partitions
  - You can change your power management options (when windows will be put on sleep, what happens when you close your laptop ..ect)
  - If you consider buying a laptop with a GPU for Deep Learning, go for an NVIDIA laptop with with a GPU that supports CUDA.
 You can always use the cloud solutions for GPU computing: Google Colab, 100$ Free Azure Credits...ect.
 Just DON'T buy a laptop with an AMD GPU for Deep Learning.